-The Associate of Arts in Education students have declared an area of education as their major and intend on continuing their education and obtain a baccalaureate degree.
-Students spend hours outside the courses observing in a public-school classroom.
-The Future Teachers Club offers benefits such as collegiate support, community service opportunities, and social interactions to enhance the college experience for education majors.
+Students pursuing an Associate of Arts in Education have declared an area of education as their major with the intention of continuing their studies to obtain a baccalaureate degree.
+These students spend time outside their coursework observing in public-school classrooms.
+Additionally, the Future Teachers Club offers benefits such as collegiate support, community service opportunities, and social interactions, enhancing the college experience for education majors.

 The Bachelor of Science Degree in Elementary Education (BEE) program is an approved state of Florida certification program.
-The BEE program is designed for AA graduates to continue their education and become a Florida certified elementary education teacher.
-Students are eligible to participate in the Future Teachers Club.
-Students will participate in courses at FGC and internships in local public schools.

-The Early Childhood Education programs are offered online to meet the needs of working students.
+Designed for graduates of the AA program, the BEE prepares students to become Florida certified elementary education teachers with reading and ESOL endorsements.
+Students in this program are eligible to join the Future Teachers Club and will engage in coursework at FGC along with internships in local public schools.
+The Early Childhood Education programs are offered online to accommodate the needs of working students.
 The DCF Child Care Professional Credential can be obtained through successfully passing a nine credit hour program.
 FGC also offers three 12 credit college certificates with specializations in infant and toddlers, management and preschool.
 Child Development Early Intervention Specialization (CDEI) is a college credit certificate (36 credits) that prepares individuals to assume major caregiving and educational responsibilities within programs for preschool children.
 All certificates articulate to the Associate of Science in Early Childhood Education (60 credits).
-The EECE program is accredited by the National Association for the Education of Young Children.
+The EECE program is accredited by the National Association for the Education of Young Children (NAEYC).

-The Bachelor of Science Degree in Early Childhood Education (BEC) program is designed to prepare graduates to work in child care programs serving young children birth through age four.
-The BEC program is for students who have already received an Associate of Science or an Associate of Arts degree and are interested in pursuing further education.
+The Bachelor of Science Degree in Early Childhood Education (BEC) program prepares graduates to work in child care programs serving young children from birth through age four.
+The BEC program is designed for students who have already received an Associate of Science or an Associate of Arts degree and wish to pursue further education.
 The BEC program meets all requirements set by the state and is fully accredited.
 While the BEC does not lead to Florida teacher certification, it does meet requirements identified to become either Head Start or Voluntary Pre-Kindergarten (VPK) lead teachers.
-Students will graduate with a strong knowledge base of how young children grow and best practices to support young children's success.
-The BEC program is accredited by the National Association for the Education of Young Children.
+Graduates will have a strong knowledge base on child development and with knowledge of best practices to support young children's success.
+The BEC program is accredited by the National Association for the Education of Young Children (NAEYC).